jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/implementation-attempt-2002.md

 ##### System Specification

 The symbol language includes a system specification document class.
-This class will be used to contain the source code.
+This class might be used to contain the source code.
 The document is read to be able to produce the Sigma module.

 ### Optimizations